 The Trademark Law in China sets out specific guidelines on trademarks, with “a view to protecting consumer interests and to promoting the development of the socialist market economy.”
 Trademarks are registered and approved on a first-to-file basis by China’s Trademark Office, giving the holder the exclusive rights to use.
 It’s important to note that foreign businesses must go through a Chinese trademark agency to register their trademarks.

 The Copyright Law of the PRC aims to protect the authors’ copyright of literary, artistic, and scientific works.
 Copyright owners are not required to register their copyrights as they are automatically protected in accordance with the Berne Convention.
 There is a policy of voluntary copyright registration, but having an issued copyright certificate can help owners easily prove ownership during disputes.
 Works created by companies typically hold copyright terms for fifty years.

 Perceptions of the IP landscape in China

-The perception of international businesses is that Chinese courts often favor Chinese nationals and businesses, and tend to “side” with Chinese businesses in issues of IP dispute.
+The perception of international businesses is that Chinese courts often favour Chinese nationals and businesses, and tend to “side” with Chinese businesses in issues of IP disputes.
 In 2009, 86% of European businesses perceived IP enforcement in China as inadequate.
 However, IP laws in China really aren’t so bad or different when compared to U.S. laws.
-Still, there are myths abound when it comes to the IP landscape in China.
+Still, there are myths that abound when it comes to the IP landscape in China.